aayushshewale1085-alt/aws-s3-static-website-hosting/README.md

 Upload your website files (HTML, CSS, JS).

-In this project only:
+In this project, only:

-- index.html
+- `index.html`

 was uploaded.